capri-docking/capri-docking.github.io/resources/index.md

 ### Software tools

   * [**PDB-tools**](http://github.com/haddocking/pdb-tools):
   A collection of Python scripts for the manipulation (renumbering, changing chain and segIDs...) of PDB files.
+A contribution from the [BonvinLab](http://bonvinlab.org) (developed by João Rogrigues).

-A contribution from the [BonvinLab](http://bonvinlab.org) (developed by João Rogrigues)
+  * [**FCC** - Fraction of common contact clustering](http://github.com/haddocking/fcc): Clustering of biomolecular complexes based on the fraction of common contacts.
+A contribution from the [BonvinLab](http://bonvinlab.org) (developed by João Rogrigues).

   * [**KPAX**](http://kpax.loria.fr/): A protein structure aligner that calculates pair-wise, multiple, and flexible, structure alignments.
 Can also be used to search structural databases (e.g. SCOP, CATH, ECOD).
 Provides several output formats for visualisation in [Hex](http://hex.loria.fr) and [VMD](http://www.ks.uiuc.edu/Research/vmd/), and can be used to generate input scripts for homology modeling by [Modeller](https://salilab.org/modeller/).
 Kpax was developed by [Dave Ritchie](https://members.loria.fr/DRitchie/).